 This is in line with the more general Aristotelian view of human relations.
 Love, too, is for Aristotle a symmetric relationship, a kind of friendship, in which both partners profit in roughly equal ways by educating each other in matters of virtue and wisdom.

-The question about the nature of love has plagued philosophers from the ancient times to today.
-In this mini-series of posts, we trace the history of the concept of love from Plato and Aristotle through the Christian world to the Desert Fathers of the 5th century AD.
-In the next post, we will discuss the medieval and romantic concepts of love.
+In this mini-series of posts, we trace the history of the concept of love from Plato and Aristotle through the Christian world to the Desert Fathers.

 It was Plato who gave us, with his Symposion, the vision of a transcendent, eternal love that can be directed towards things that don’t reciprocate: mathematics, ideas, the eternal forms of perfect things, and God himself.
 And it was in this Platonic tradition that the later Christian philosophers tried to explore the asymmetries of love and gratitude.